 The best thing anyone can do for themselves is to start looking at themselves truthfully even when it is hard to do so.
-Doing this will improve your relationships (with yourself and others), allow for a clear perception of the world, increase your physical and mental health and the vital life force energy that animates us and enhances our human experience as a whole.
+Doing this will improve your relationships on all levels and allow for a clear perception of the world, increasing your physical and mental health and the vital life force energy that animates us and enhances our human experience as a whole.

 TIPS FOR SHADOW WORK:

 this can be as simple as finding a clean, calm and intuitive space where inner work can be done without distraction or judgement.

 the Buddhists call this practice "Maitri." before ripping through the darkness, remind yourself that you are okay with whatever you find there. remind yourself that you are a being of love and compassion. showing this to yourself first can and will make all the difference.

 3. cultivate self awareness.